Japan Airlines: 2008 financial crisis and bankruptcy

+Relisting and re-expansion

 JAL emerged from bankruptcy protection in March 2011.
 In July, ETIC selected Nomura Holdings, Daiwa Securities, MUFG Bank, Morgan Stanley, Mizuho Securities, SMBC, and Nikko Securities to underwrite the sale of its equity stake in JAL, without specifying amounts or dates.
 On 6 January 2012, JAL announced its intent to relist its shares on the Tokyo Stock Exchange in an initial public offering (IPO) of up to ¥1 trillion, which would be the largest offering in Japan in more than a year.
 The airline completed its IPO on the first section of the Tokyo Stock Exchange on 19 September 2012.
 The Enterprise Turnaround Initiative Corporation of Japan sold all its holdings (96.5%) in JAL for ¥650 billion, greater than its ¥350 billion investment in 2010.

 Following its exit from bankruptcy protection, JAL began several new partnerships within the Oneworld alliance.
 The transpacific joint venture between JAL and American commenced in April 2011.
 JAL formed Jetstar Japan, a low-cost carrier joint venture with Qantas subsidiary Jetstar Airways, in July.
 In 2012, JAL and British Airways parent company International Airlines Group (IAG) submitted applications to the Japanese government and European Union respectively in seeking a joint venture business operation for flights between Japan and Europe.
 Finnair applied to join the JV with IAG in July 2013, in conjunction with JAL starting new nonstop service to Helsinki.

-Reiwa era
+COVID-19 pandemic

-Between 2020 and 2021, Japan Airlines incorporated numerous safety measures to prevent the spread of COVID-19 pandemic.
+Between 2020 and 2021, Japan Airlines incorporated numerous safety measures to prevent the spread of COVID-19.
 Japan Airlines undertakes JAL FlySafe hygiene measures to prevent the spread of the virus, to provide all Japan Airlines guests with a safe and secure travel experience.
 Measures taken by Japan Airlines to protect guests and keep them safe from infection include face masks and face guards worn by airport staff, disinfecting areas around seats, including tables, armrests, screens, and controllers, and sanitizing frequently touched surfaces, such as lavatory doorknobs and faucet handles.

-On June 18, 2021, Japan airlines announced it had conducted the first flight with loading 2 different types of Sustainable Aviation Fuel produced domestically in Japan.
+On June 18, 2021, Japan airlines announced it had conducted the first flight with loading two different types of Sustainable Aviation Fuel produced domestically in Japan.
 The flight was directed from Tokyo (Haneda) to Sapporo (Shin-Chitose) and used 3,132 litters (9.1% mixing ratio) of SAF sourced from wood chips and from microalgae.
 It was the first flight in the world to use biofuel derived from gasified wood chips and to mix two different types of biofuels.

 In May 2023, JAL announced its intention to reintroduce dedicated cargo service using Boeing 767-300BCF aircraft converted from its passenger fleet.
 This service is planned to begin in early 2024.
 The company retired its previous fleet of Boeing 747 freighters in 2011.

+Recent events

+In February 2026, Qantas announced it will exit its 33.3% stake in Jetstar Japan by July 2026, ending its 14-year joint venture with Japan Airlines and Tokyo Century.
+The low-cost carrier will rebrand by June 2027.